johnfedoruk/bangular/aio/content/guide/component-styles.md

 ## Inspecting generated CSS

-When using emulated view encapsulation, Angular preprocesses all component styles so that they approximate the standard shadow CSS scoping rules.
+When using emulated view encapsulation, Bangular preprocesses all component styles so that they approximate the standard shadow CSS scoping rules.

-In the DOM of a running Angular application with emulated view encapsulation enabled, each DOM element has some extra attributes attached to it:
+In the DOM of a running Bangular application with emulated view encapsulation enabled, each DOM element has some extra attributes attached to it: